-CAUTION replacement points given h visual checks above, may r Do not assume that a load chain is safe because it measures below replacement points given herein.
+CAUTION Do not assume that a load chain is safe because it measures below replacement points given herein.
 Other factors, such as those mentioned in visual checks above, may render the chain unsafe or ready for replacement long before elongation replacement is necessary.
-A CAUTION A repetitive stop and start at the same point of the chain will create a more severe wear on the 2-3 links in the chain sprocket.
+CAUTION A repetitive stop and start at the same point of the chain will create a more severe wear on the 2-3 links in the chain sprocket.